Skip to main content

 Import speed

 Importing and compressing vectors takes slightly longer than importing uncompressed vectors, but this is a one time cost.
 In contrast, loading a compressed index into memory is faster since there is less data to load.
+This means restarts are faster.

 Starting in v1.22, Weaviate has an optional, asynchronous indexing feature which effectively speeds up the import process.
 Consider enabling asynchronous indexing to improve imports.